 Imagine being able to customize emails by applying display rules for lines and entire parts of the message, which will be filled automatically with the most suitable content for each recipient.

-It’s possible, and it’s also very simple: the perfect tool is Conditional display, which lets companies set a filter in one (or more) blocks of the email during the message creation phase.
+It’s possible, and it’s also very simple: the perfect tool is Display conditions, which lets companies set a filter in one (or more) blocks of the email during the message creation phase.

-In practice, Conditional display lets you deliver emails to recipients which contain images and texts in line with their characteristics, preferences, and needs.
+In practice, Display conditions lets you deliver emails to recipients which contain images and texts in line with their characteristics, preferences, and needs.
 But let’s dive a little deeper.

 How does it work?